official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-3.md

 as part of a collective decision.”

-91. When Mr Webb visited Washington in mid-May, he discussed draft objectives with US officials.46 His report of US views included:
+91. When Mr Webb visited Washington in mid-May, he discussed draft objectives with US officials.[^46] His report of US views included:

 *  The elimination of WMD by Iraq should be a firm objective.
 The view that an Iraq government was unlikely to stay in office if it could not provide a counter-weight to an Iran which had a WMD capability was discounted.

-44 Letter Ricketts to Webb, 3 May 2002, ‘Iraq: Contingency planning’.
+[^44]: Letter Ricketts to Webb, 3 May 2002, ‘Iraq: Contingency planning’.
-45 Letter Webb to Ricketts, 10 May 2002, [untitled].
+[^45]: Letter Webb to Ricketts, 10 May 2002, [untitled].
-46 Minute Webb to Ricketts, 16 May 2002, ‘Iraq: Objectives’.
+[^46]: Minute Webb to Ricketts, 16 May 2002, ‘Iraq: Objectives’.

 20

-The Report of the Iraq Inquiry3.3  |  Development of UK strategy and options, April to July 2002

 *  The US “understood – and even seemed to accept – the Foreign Secretary’s point that regime change should not be an objective in its own right but a point